-The educational system in the UAE is a massive operation.
+The educational system in the UAE is a huge operation.
 Private and public schools across the Emirates are working to develop, advance, and meet standards in a school system that is less than a century old.
 The nation has made amazing progress and has one of the world’s highest literacy rates.

 There are significant differences between government-run public and privately-run schools, however, including gender segregation, the language of instruction, teaching methodology, and price.

 International schools in the United Arab Emirates

 International schools are extremely popular in the UAE, with nearly 1,600 schools educating more than 1.1 million students.
 Unlike public ones, international schools rarely teach in Arabic or segregate by gender; in fact, depending on their affiliation, their language of instruction may be English or French, Urdu or Tagalog.

 The structure of the school may also differ: where government schools are broken up into four levels, many private schools offer kindergarten through to secondary school, allowing for educational continuity.
 Private schools don’t usually follow the Ministry of Education (MOE) curriculum but, rather, the curriculum of their country affiliate.
 In fact, although they may follow the guidelines of the MOE, they are not directly under government supervision.